leah-jala/PP5-PaperDreams7Apr/README.md

 This purpose of this website is to allow the site owner to showcase and sell her artwork online.
 The artist would like to build a community of followers, which she aims to do by making free tutorials available online and creating a complimentary page on Facebook.

 ## The audience
-Paper Dreams' audience is matches the Etsy Community whose audience is described as largely women between the ages of 18-35.
+Paper Dreams' audience matches the Etsy Community, whose audience is described as largely women between the ages of 18-35.
 Etsy estimates 86% of their buyers are female.
 Like Etsy, the site owner expects the audience to be young, female and interested in unique, original items with vibrant colour palettes.
 Etsy describes the buyer's behaviour and trends of which the following apply to Paper Dreams:

     - They want to support small businesses.
 They use the hashtag #StandWithSmall.
 The site could also make use of this hashtag.
-Statusbrew lists some top trending small business hashtags.
+    - [Statusbrew](https://statusbrew.com/insights/small-business-hashtags/) lists some top trending small business hashtags.
 Top-Hashtags offers some useful ideas, moving away from the specific art scene to other interest areas of potential customers, such as #womanownedbusiness, #newbusiness, #supportsmallshops, #handcraftedgifts, #handmadecrafts, and #handcrafted"add item".

     - They want to make their homes more stylish with unique bright items.